-When a caution must be given (a)

-- 10.1 A person whom there are grounds to suspect of an offence, see Note 10A, must be cautioned before any questions about an offence, or further questions if the answers provide the grounds for suspicion, are put to them if either the suspect's answers or silence, (i.e. failure or refusal to answer or answer satisfactorily) may be given in evidence to a court in a prosecution. - 10.2 A person who is arrested, or further arrested, must be informed at the time if practicable or, if not, as soon as it becomes practicable thereafter, that they are under arrest and of the grounds and reasons for their arrest, see paragraph 3.4, Note 3G and Note 10B.

-- 10.3 As required by section 3 of PACE Code G, a person who is arrested, or further arrested, must also be cautioned unless: - (a) it is impracticable to do so by reason of their condition or behaviour at the time; or - (b) they have already been cautioned immediately prior to arrest as in paragraph 10.1.
+- (a) When a caution must be given - 10.1 A person whom there are grounds to suspect of an offence, see Note 10A, must be cautioned before any questions about an offence, or further questions if the answers provide the grounds for suspicion, are put to them if either the suspect's answers or silence, (i.e. failure or refusal to answer or answer satisfactorily) may be given in evidence to a court in a prosecution.
+A person need not be cautioned if questions are for other necessary purposes, e.g.: - (a) solely to establish their identity or ownership of any vehicle; - (b) to obtain information in accordance with any relevant statutory requirement, see paragraph 10.9; - (c) in furtherance of the proper and effective conduct of a search, e.g. to determine the need to search in the exercise of powers of stop and search or to seek co-operation while carrying out a search; or - (d) to seek verification of a written record as in paragraph 11.13. - (e) Not used. - 10.2 Whenever a person not under arrest is initially cautioned, or reminded they are under caution, that person must at the same time be told they are not under arrest and informed of the provisions of paragraph 3.21 which explain how they may obtain legal advice according to whether they are at a police station or elsewhere.
+See Note 10C. - 10.3 A person who is arrested, or further arrested, must be informed at the time if practicable or, if not, as soon as it becomes practicable thereafter, that they are under arrest and of the grounds and reasons for their arrest, see paragraph 3.4, Note 10B and Code G, paragraphs 2.2 and 4.3. - 10.4 As required by Code G, section 3, a person who is arrested, or further arrested, must also be cautioned unless: - (a) it is impracticable to do so by reason of their condition or behaviour at the time; - (b) they have already been cautioned immediately prior to arrest as in paragraph 10.1.